danicase/search-movie-react-express/README.md

 ## To make it work

-The project need a private key from https://developers.themoviedb.org/3/getting-started/introduction
+The project needs a private key from https://developers.themoviedb.org/3/getting-started/introduction

 Once you obtain your key you have two options:
 1. You can create a file called `Constants.js` in the server directory and save the key as `THEMOVIEDB_KEY = {your_key}`